ucb-bar/hammer/doc/Technology/Tech-json.rst

 Library Setup
 ---------------------------------

-The ``libraries`` Field also must be set in the TechJSON instance.
+The ``libraries`` Field also must be set in the TechConfig instance.
 This will tell Hammer where to find all of the relevant files for standard cells and other blocks for the VLSI flow.
 Path prefixes are used most heavily here.

 The ``corner`` Field (BaseModel type: Corner) tells Hammer what process and temperature corner that these files correspond to.
 The ``supplies`` Field (BaseModel type: Supplies) tells Hammer what the nominal supply for these cells are.
 The ``provides`` Field (type: List[Provide]) has several sub-fields that tell Hammer what kind of library this is (examples include ``stdcell``, ``fiducials``, ``io pad cells``, ``bump``, and ``level shifters``) and the threshold voltage flavor of the cells, if applicable.